MicrosoftDocs/sql-docs/azure-sql/database/service-tier-hyperscale.md

 For Hyperscale SLA, see [SLA for Azure SQL Database](https://azure.microsoft.com/support/legal/sla/azure-sql-database).

-## Backup and restore
+## Back up and restore

-Backup and restore operations for Hyperscale databases are file-snapshot based.
+Back up and restore operations for Hyperscale databases are file-snapshot based.
 This enables these operations to be nearly instantaneous.
 Since Hyperscale architecture utilizes the storage layer for backup and restore, processing burden and performance impact to compute replicas are significantly reduced.
 Learn more in [Hyperscale backups and storage redundancy](automated-backups-overview.md#hyperscale-backups-and-storage-redundancy).

 ## Disaster recovery for Hyperscale databases